 3.4 An Atmospheric Tornado Outbreak Climatology

 As with any tornado climatology, uncertainties and weaknesses related to accuracy in tornado reporting (first introduced in Section 1.2 and described fully in Section 2.1) will remain.
 Despite these weaknesses, meaningful results can be derived from conducting physical tornado climatologies.
 Related studies on concurrent atmospheric conditions that corroborate with results from physical tornado climatologies can also be particularly beneficial.
-Several key results were identified through the physical tornado climatology presented in Sections 3.1-3.3 that will be used throughout the remainder of the dissertation: 1) Drastic increases in tornado activity from January through April have been discussed, with a westward and northward shift of tornado maxima from the Lower Mississippi Valley into the Southern Great Plains during that time period, 2) Several metrics for gauging synoptic-scale atmospheric patterns more conducive for tornado outbreaks were developed, including average number of tornadoes, significant tornadoes (rated F/EF2 or greater), DPI, and cumulative path length per tornado outbreak, 3) Decadal and interannual evolution of tornado activity was discussed, which will help with comparisons of tornado outbreaks that occur many years apart and span different eras of tornado reporting, 4) Spatial analyses of DPI were also discussed.
+Two key results were identified through the physical tornado climatology presented in Sections 3.1-3.3 that will be used throughout the remainder of the dissertation: 1) Drastic increases in tornado activity from January through April have been discussed, with a westward and northward shift of tornado maxima from the Lower Mississippi Valley into the Southern Great Plains during that time period, and 2) Several metrics for gauging synoptic-scale atmospheric patterns more conducive for tornado outbreaks were developed, including average number of tornadoes, significant tornadoes (rated F/EF2 or greater), DPI, and cumulative path length per tornado outbreak.
+Although the aforementioned metrics for differentiating tornado outbreaks have been used before (Pautz 1969, Galway 1977, BDK03, Verbout et al. 2006, Doswell et al. 2006), spatial analyses of DPI have never been accomplished before.
+Furthermore, the creation of a PCA-based atmospheric climatology of synoptic-scale featureas associated with individual tornado outbreaks has never been documented before in the scientific literature.

 The focus of the following synoptic-scale atmospheric climatology revolves around the relationships between those synoptic-scale atmospheric features related to tornado activity (discussed in Section 2.2), their behavior and seasonal evolution, and also their relationship to the physical tornado climatology outlined in Sections 3.1-3.3 of this Chapter.